bahtiyartan/troia/docs/25Operators.rst

 Type Conversion and Casting
 ---------------------------

-In TROIA, simple typed variables casted automatically, so there is not an extra operator or method for type casting.
-For example, you can directly assing an double to string, or a string to a double symbol.
+In TROIA, simple typed variables are casted automatically, so there is not an extra operator or method for type casting.
+For example, you can directly assign an double to string, or a string to a double symbol.
-If system fails to convert types assings default value of destination symbol.
+If system fails to convert types assigns default value of destination symbol.

 Type casting is not supported for complex types such as TABLE, VECTOR or class instance.
 Actually, assigning this complex types is not a usual method, because TROIA has special commands for data transfer between complex types, especially for tables.